richardcalahan/exportr/README.md

 ## Description

 Managing environment variables locally is kind of a drag.
-If you only build one application at a time, yes, you could simply export environment variables in your .bashrc.
+If you only build one application at a time, you could simply export environment variables in your .bashrc.
+But in reality you're working on 5 apps, each requiring different environment variables for Facebook, Google, AmazonS3 etc.

+Problem solved.

+Exportr helps you manage local environment variables: each set scoped to a specific rails application.

 ### Setup